 Clusters can be created through command line tools or through the console.
 The user will have to select a Kubernetes version and then select an IAM role/policy to the cluster.
 Generally in the role you will have attached an AmazonEKSClusterPolicy, unless you'd like to create a custom policy.

 One main thing to decide on is what version of Kubernetes you'd like to run.
-You can see on this list that only the most recent versions of Kubernetes are supported under the "standard support" tier.
+You can see on this list of EKS versions that only the most recent versions of Kubernetes are supported under the "standard support" tier.
 If you choose an older version, or if you do not constantly update your cluster you'll fall into "extended support" which costs an extra $365.00 a month per cluster.

 Once all of these things are in place, the cluster can be created.
 This process takes about 15 minutes, and once it is complete worker nodes can start to be added to the pool.